rainlanguage/specs/dotrain.md

 incremental model of trust, where participants earn/lose trust through producing onchain artifacts that can be used to justify their good or bad reputation.

+Composition MUST natively support iterative development practises such as "this is exactly that with only these changes".
+While we don't want to reinvent git, there are some aspects of git such as hashed "commits" that reference an unambiguous _state_ which all existing audit trails and tooling relies upon.
+The .rain composition MUST ALSO be amenable to standard development practises such as git, the two systems should be complementary in nature.

 Much as the bytecode syntax of Rainlang is 1:1 with bytecode, a .rain file is 1:1 with a cbor-seq of metadata as described by the metadata spec.
 That is to say, given a compatible cbor-seq of metadata it is possible to recover an